Koala threat management and habitat restoration South East Queensland

 • Develop 2025 SEQ ARKS incorporating local priorities to identify and prioritise sites to deliver strategic restoration and assisted regeneration of koala habitat.
 This includes the Queensland Government’s koala mapping, Healthy Land and Water’s Areas of Regional Koala Significance (ARKS) and local government datasets.

-• Collaborate with local government and other partners to deliver on-ground outcomes across these priority sites including habitat revegetation, weed control and restoration and fire management.
+• Collaborate with local government and other partners to deliver on-ground outcomes across these priority sites, including habitat revegetation, weed control and restoration and fire management.

 • Development and implementation of a monitoring program, guided by existing efforts, to measure both the effectiveness of these habitat restoration activities and the response of koala populations to them.